yala/OncoServe_Public/README.md

 - Tests for individual components of the model
 - Using Python requests
 - Currently can:
-  - Send one image post request and output results in terminal
+  - Send multiple image post request with model and aggregation configurations and output results in terminal
 - To do
-  - Write a for loop for multiple images
+  - Upload a folder instead of individual images
   - Test automatically before git push

 ### Error Logging